Raising Chickens for Eggs: A How-To Guide

 Put a fake egg in the nesting boxes of young hens so they will learn where to lay.
 Don't use a real egg, because you don't want them to get into the habit of eating eggs.
 You should gather the eggs at least once a day, and sometimes twice a day if they are laying a lot of eggs.
 When you gather them, you can wipe the eggs with a soft cloth to remove the mess.
 Don't wash them unless you have to.

 To protect against Salmonella, wash eggs that have chicken feces on them in a sanitizer with ½ oz of chlorine per one gallon of warm water.
 If you are using the chicken waste in your garden compost, it needs to age 45-60 days before you put it on your vegetable beds in order to avoid possible Salmonella contamination.
-For more information about Salmonella and backyard flocks, click here.
+Find more information on chicken raising with our guide to raising chickens.